KhronosGroup/glTF/extensions/2.0/Archived/KHR_materials_pbrSpecularGlossiness/README.md

 * **Required**: No

-#### Additional Maps
+#### Additional Textures

-The [additional maps](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#additional-maps) defined in glTF materials node can also be used with the PBR specular-glossiness material model parameters defined in this extension.
+The [additional textures](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#additional-textures) defined in glTF materials node can also be used with the PBR specular-glossiness material model parameters defined in this extension.

 ```json
 {